Search

 Back to top

-If experiencing symptoms of avian flu and you've had occupational exposure, inform your employer, take time away from work, follow steps to avoid spreading the virus to others (e.g., wear a well-constructed, well-fitting mask when around others in indoor settings), and seek medical care.
+If experiencing symptoms of avian influenza and you've had occupational exposure, inform your employer, take time away from work, follow steps to avoid spreading the virus to others (e.g., wear a well-constructed, well-fitting mask when around others in indoor settings), and seek medical care.
 Follow the advice from your healthcare professional and local public health authority.

 Back to top